Rewritten and reorganized in 2023 with more current and detailed advice.

-Through the 90s and early 2000s, Concept2 was already a top rower in professional rowing circles, with many Olympic teams already using them in the 90s.
-From about 2006 on, Crossfit popularized it and brought rowing into the mainstream.
+Through the 90s and early 2000s, Concept2 was already a top rower in professional rowing circles and Olympic teams.
+In 2006 Greg Glassman started prescribing it in his Crossfit workouts, and rowing gradually moved into the mainstream.
 Now you can find them at gyms everywhere, giving you a choice other than the typical treadmills, bikes and ellipticals.

-The Concept 2 still beats out other air rowers after all these years as #1.
+The Concept2 still beats out other air rowers.
 The parts are almost all from overseas, but some assembly is done in the USA at Concept2 Inc’s facility in Vermont.

 |Model A||1981-1986||None||Exposed flywheel, no drag adjustment.
 Primitive, but still usable if you’re desperate.|